 Primary Me: the relative unity and integration between conscious me and pure concious me.

-Pure Attention: the directed emanation of essence-me into pure me and I am; the transparent spirit of consciousness and intelligence that is responsible for awakening and embodying of pure me; an internalized flow of directed recognition from conscious me that facilitates the deeper surrender of pure me into absence, as well as the unification of the centers of the soul through simultaneous recognition.
+Pure Attention: the directed emanation of essence-me into pure me and I am; the transparent spirit of consciousness and intelligence that is responsible for awakening and embodying of pure and essential me; an internalized flow of directed recognition from the inner knower into all the centers of the soul.